TideIllustrated - Brandon Miller becomes the fastest to reach 500 points at Alabama

 The five-star forward is just the third Alabama player to reach the milestone in his freshman season.
 He’s also done it faster than any player in program history, edging out Collin Sexton, who scored his 500th point 28 games into his career in 2018.
 James Robinson took 30 games to reach 500 points during his freshman season in 1991.

+"It's honestly crazy, especially with the team we have, how skilled we are," Alabama forward Nick Pringle said of Miller's record.
+"Five hundred points already?
+I mean, I don't think you can have a better freshman year than this."

-Miller’s record-setting bucket came on an alley-oop layup with 7:49 left in the first half of Alabama’s game against Georgia on Saturday.
+Miller’s record-setting bucket came on an alley-oop layup with 7:49 left in the first half of Alabama’s 108-59 win over Georgia on Saturday.
+He finished the afternoon with 21 points, marking his 18th straight game in double-figure scoring.
+Miller has scored in double digits points in all but one of his games this season, an 8-point performance at then-No.1 Houston.

-Miller came into the game averaging a team-leading 18.7 points and 8.2 rebounds per game while shooting 42.5% from beyond the arc.
-He entered the day as the only player in Division I to score 480 points, record 210 rebounds and make 77 three-pointers this season.
+“He’s got all kinds of different ways of scoring,” Alabama head coach Nate Oats said.
+“You can try to take him out, you can do a really good job on him, and he still ends up with 13, 15, 16 [points] on a great defensive night by the opponent.
+He still ends up finding a way to put up points on a regular basis.”

+Collin Sexton holds Alabama’s freshman scoring record with 632 points during the 2017-18 season.
+Following Saturday’s game, Miller sits at 506 points with four games remaining in the regular season.
+At Miller’s current rate of 18.74 points per game, he’ll reach the record in seven games.